yike5460/shortvideo-online/README.md

 Backend:
+- [ ] Web rendering and prompt optimization for video understanding per cases:
+"Generate hashtags and topics", - ongoing
+"Summarize this video", - done
+"What are highlighted moments of this video", - ongoing "Chapterize this video", - done
+"Classify this video based on Youtube categories, Output as JSON format", - ongoing "What audience is the video suitable for, and why", - ongoing "Break down the video by main event and timestamp"

 - [ ] Add index deletion using /indexes/{indexId} DELETE
 - [ ] Optimize video merge performance for 10+ clips
 - [ ] Test for cross account access for S3 connector